 - Windbreaks: The natural protection from the elements provided by wooded areas, knolls, hills and ravines is a consideration in site selection.

-- Existing buildings: Existing buildings may be a determining factor in site selection, but only if their size location, physical condition and inside arrangement fit into the overall plan
+- Existing buildings: Existing buildings may be a determining factor in site selection, but only if their size location and physical condition fit into the overall plan.

 - Building layout: This may be a deciding factor in selecting the site, but the site chosen may affect both building layout and building style.